 - The third file in the download is a backing track in all 12 keys with piano, bass and drums at a slower tempo (90 bpm).
 The track follows the chord sequence (each 2-5-1 is played twice in each key) found on the chart.

-You can get these three files using the button on the right.
+You can get these three files by clicking the button below.
 You’ll receive a .zip file that has two pdf files and one audio file.

 Send download link to:

 Would you like to chat about this lesson?